Table of Content

 Another common type of motorcycle accident is when a car driver does not check oncoming traffic before proceeding through a left turn and hits a motorcyclist in the process.
 Remember to look both ways before making a left-turn.

 One other type of accident occurs when a motorcycle collides with a roadway or some fixed object, such as a guardrail, the curb, or a tree.
 These types of accidents often happen while driving around curves and are almost always the motorcyclist’s fault.
 Risk factors such as the use of alcohol or drugs, bad weather, roadway defects, lack of attentiveness or experience and speeding increase the likelihood that a motorcyclist is involved in an accident.
+If you’ve been injured in an accident, you will need an experienced motorcycle accident lawyer to help you get what you are owed for your injuries and losses.

 Was this helpful?